 Let's set one thing straight.
 Despite the commonly held belief, vertigo is actually NOT a fear of heights.

 So what actually is it?
-A condition that affects 1 in 10 people, vertigo involves momentary episodes of dizziness and the feeling that the world around you is moving or spinning.
+Vertigo is a condition that affects 1 in 10 people, and involves momentary episodes of dizziness and the feeling that the world around you is moving or spinning.
 It can be mild and last for just a few seconds, or in other cases, vertigo can be severe and debilitating.
 But according to consultant physician Dr Nicola Cooper, two out of five of us over 40 experience dizziness, and by the age of 65 it is one of the most common reasons to visit the doctor, so it's more common than you think.

 Symptoms of vertigo